ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 The semantics of the Multi-Environment Conditional (MEC) Endorsement Triple is as follows:

-> "IF accepted state matches all `conds` values, THEN every `endorsements` value is added to the accepted state"
+> "IF accepted state matches all `conds` values, THEN every  entry in the `endorsements` is added to the accepted state"

 ~~~ cddl
 {::include cddl/mec-endorsement-triple-record.cddl}